SimKianSeng/tp/docs/UserGuide.md

 ### Saving the data

 Match data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Data cascading

+As `persons` and `assignments` list are related performing actions on one of the lists will result changes to be cascaded to ensure data consistency.

 ### Editing the data file